irnc/notes/posts/2016/12/2016-12-28-docker-rmi.md

 [no support for wildcards]: https://github.com/docker/docker/issues/17237

+Upd: Since [docker 1.13](https://blog.docker.com/2017/01/whats-new-in-docker-1-13/) there are new cleanup commands:

+`docker system df` will show used space, similar to the unix tool df

+`docker system prune` will remove all unused data.

+Prune can also be used to clean up just some types of data.
+For example: `docker volume prune` removes unused volumes only.

 ## Side note: where `<none>:<none>` images are coming from

 `<none>:<none>` images are coming from `docker-compose` building a service